feston/recettes/pizza.md

 * 250g flour
 * Big pinch o'salt

-Put the ingredients in a bowl, mold hard, fold on itself repeatedly until you can shape it as a sphere.
+Put the ingredients in a bowl, knead hard, fold on itself repeatedly until you can shape it as a sphere.
 Don't hesitate to add flour if the dough is too liquid or sticks to your hands.

 Place under the bowl for a couple of hours in a warm place.
 This time is called "*pointage*."